arnovb-github/PoshCommence/docs/Get-CmcFieldValues.md

 ```

 ### -UseView
-Indicate that `-CategoryOrViewName` refers to a view name, not a category name.
+Indicate that the string passed to `-CategoryOrViewName` is a view name, not a category name.

 ```yaml
 Type: SwitchParameter